Y0GESH1/Simple-Port-Scanner/README.md

 A simple port scanner built with python

-this simple port scanner can be used on your LAN or local network to check for open ports
+this simple port scanner can be used on your IP OR Domian to check for open ports